 (Personal note: That space was my first introduction to the Theater Center when my high school English classes went to shows there, including All the King’s Men and several years of A Christmas Carol.
 The image of Marley flying in from the rafters still sticks with me.)

-After Hall left, Ken Bryant took over, but died in an auto accident within a year.
+After Hall left, Ken Bryant took over, but died within a year.
 The board then hired Richard Hamburger, who ran the company from 1992 to 2006.
 Hamburger took flak for mainly hiring artists outside of the city, but he started the Big D Festival of the Unexpected, which developed new work and collaborated with other local theaters.

 There’s no question that Moriarty has had a huge impact.
 He brought back a resident theater company, comprised of local actors, and was the first artistic director for the Theater Center’s new home at the innovative Wyly Theatre, in which the main space can be reconfigured in myriad ways.
 There’s also a Sixth Floor Studio Theatre.